Henry Putnam: Civil War service

 Putnam enlisted in the Summer of 1863 and was enrolled as a private in Company B of the 1st Wisconsin Cavalry Regiment.
 He was subsequently promoted to corporal.
 He joined the regiment near Chattanooga, Tennessee, in the midst of the Chattanooga campaign.
-With the regiment, he went on to participate in the Battle of Mossy Creek, the Battle of Dandridge, Sherman's Atlanta Campaign, and Wilson's Raid in Alabama and Georgia.
+With the regiment, he went on to participate in the Battle of Mossy Creek, the Battle of Dandridge, Sherman's Atlanta campaign, and Wilson's Raid in Alabama and Georgia.

 Postbellum career

 Putnam mustered out with his regiment in July 1865.
 After returning to Wisconsin, he worked as a traveling salesman for nine years, then worked in the lumber business and operated a farm.
-In the 1890s he became involved with the Green County Bank of Brodhead as vice president.
+In the 1890s, he became vice president of the Green County Bank of Brodhead.

 Politically, Putnam associated with the Republican Party.
 He was elected president of the Village of Brodhead, Wisconsin, in 1883 and 1884 and was elected to the Wisconsin State Assembly in 1890 and 1892.
 In 1894, he was elected to the Wisconsin State Senate, representing the 17th Senate district for four years.
 He was not a candidate for re-election in 1898.

 He died at his home in Brodhead, Wisconsin, in 1913.